domportera/Mobile-VNC-Controller/README.md

+# This project is on hold until Godot 4 can export C# to Android

 # Mobile-VNC-Controller
 An android application to control a device hosting a VNC server.
 It does not mirror the display - it simply provides convenient mobile control for controlling your PC without needing to sit at your desk.
 Work in progress.
 Made in Godot 3.5.1.